tolis-e/jQuery-Mobile-Progress-Bar-with-Percentage/README.md

                 .on('complete', '#progressbar', function () {
                     // your code
             });

     Configuration Setters, Build and Init procedure:

         setOuterTheme(theme)
             Usage: Optional
             Description: Sets the outer theme of the progress bar.
 The theme argument must be 'a' or 'b' or 'c' or 'd' or 'e'.
 The default theme is based on the inherit chain or the default value 'c'.

         setInnerTheme(theme)
             Usage: Optional
             Description: Sets the filling theme of the progress bar.
 The theme argument must be 'a' or 'b' or 'c' or 'd' or 'e'.
 The default theme is based on the inherit chain or the default value 'c'.

         isMini(bool)
             Usage: Optional
             Description: Sets whether the progress bar has mini size.
 The bool argument must be true or false.
 The default value is false.

         setMax(max)
             Usage: Optional
             Description: Sets the max value of the progress bar.
 The progress bar is considered as completed when the counter reaches the specified max value.
 The default value is 100.

         setStartFrom(startFrom)
             Usage: Optional
             Decsription: Sets the initial value of the filling bar.
 For example if a progress bar has max value 100 and the startFrom value is 50 then the bar will start loading from value 50 (the middle of the bar).
 The default value is 0.

         setInterval(interval)
             Usage: Optional
             Description: Sets the progress bar's loading frequency rate in milliseconds.
 The default value is 100.

         showCounter(bool)
             Usage: Optional
             Description: Sets whether a percentage completion counter is appeared or not.
 The bool argument must be true or false.
 The default value is true.

         logOptions()
             Usage: Optional
             Description: Logs the configured options in the console.

         build()
             Usage: Mandatory
             Description: Creates the progress bar instance.

         run()
             Usage: Optional
             Description: Inits or resumes the loading/filling procedure.

         stop()
             Usage: Optional
             Description: Stops the loading/filling procedure.

         setValue(val)
             Usage: Optional
             Description: Explicitly sets the value of the progress bar.

 ## License

-Check the LICENSE file for more details.
+Check the LICENSE.txt file for more details.

 ## GitHub repository